-The District's health care plan (Plan) is a single-employer defined benefit healthcare plan administered by the District.
+The District's health care plan (the Plan) is a single-employer defined benefit healthcare plan is described below.
 The Plan is a single-employer defined benefit plan administered by the District.
 No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement 75.